 7.2.3.3 Activities

 The security compliance of a network product is its compliance to a defined set of security requirements.
 The security requirements set will be provided in the SCAS.
-The test case describes the validation technique to be used by the Security Compliance Testing laboratories as well as the expected outputs to provide in the evaluation report..
+The test case describes the validation technique to be used by the Security Compliance Test laboratories as well as the expected outputs to provide in the evaluation report..

-Security compliance testing laboratories execute the tests contained in the 3GPP SCAS for the evaluated network product as described in the test cases, collect evaluation evidences and include them in the final security compliance testing report (see clause 7.2.3.2 above for details of outputs).
+Security compliance test laboratories execute the tests contained in the 3GPP SCAS for the evaluated network product as described in the test cases, collect evaluation evidences and include them in the final security compliance testing report (see clause 7.2.3.2 above for details of outputs).

 NOTE: The test results and data may be collected from test execution instance run by the vendor test team as part of its product development cycle.